-Operation of shopping centers other than Station Space Utilization business and leasing of office buildings, etc.; and Other services:
+Operation of shopping centers other than station space

+utilization business and leasing of office buildings, etc.; and Other services:

-Advertising and publicity, hotel operations, wholesale, truck delivery, cleaning, information processing, housing development and sales, credit card business and other services.
+Advertising and publicity, hotel operations, wholesale, truck delivery, cleaning, information processing, credit card business and other services.

 Capital investments include a portion contributed mainly by national and local governments.
-Identifiable assets in the corporate column mainly comprise current and non-current securities held by the Company.
+Identifiable assets in the corporate column mainly comprise current and noncurrent securities held by the Company.